-The Board of Supervisors established the Alameda County Disaster Relief Fund in response to the September 11, 2001, attacks in the United States.
-It has been reactivated numerous times in response to tragedies including Hurricane Katrina in 2005, the Northern Japan Earthquake/Tsunami in 2011, mass shootings in San Bernardino and Orlando, and the fatal Ghost Ship warehouse fire in Oakland’s Fruitvale neighborhood on December 2, 2016.
+The Alameda County Board of Supervisors approved reactivation of the Disaster Relief Fund at its meeting on March 31, 2020, a fund it initially established in response to September 11, 2001.
+It has been reactivated numerous times in response to tragedies including Hurricane Katrina in 2005, the Northern Japan Earthquake/Tsunami in 2011, the fatal Ghost Ship warehouse fire in Oakland in 2016 and the 2018 California wildfires.

 Cash donations may be contributed by sending a personal check payable to the Alameda County Disaster Relief Fund c/o the Auditor-Controller Agency.